PFConnect/pfcontrol-2/README.md

 - `npm run prod` just runs the server with the .env.production

 If you need the `.env` files please contact Banana or Linuss.

+### Our current plan is to open-source PFControl v2, so please don't write gibberish code.